jitendraKhadoliya/full-stack-e-commerce/README.md

 On the home page, there is a banner section, followed by the category section and then all the products.
 I used the useEffect hook to fetch the data from our Strapi server and show it on the home screen.
 The application has four categories of products, and all the category data is saved on the Strapi server with images and titles, and a relation is created with all the products.

-For each product, I created a special route to display details on a separate page.
+For each product,I created a special route to display details on a separate page.
 In the product details section, I showed related products, filtered by their category ID and ensured that the product does not match with the existing product using [$ne].
 Pagination was also added to ensure that only a maximum of six products is shown in the related products section.

 To make the application more efficient, I created a custom hook named useFetch, which allows us to retrieve data from the Strapi servers easily.
 I also created a context page and several state variables to access category data, product data, cart items, cart count, and cart sub-total data, making it easy to access the data throughout the application.